-As a condition of the original Facilities Agreement, the Company entered into an agreement that provides for a monthly payment equal to 6 percent of the Company's share of the gross revenues received from the D6 Block in India, commencing April 1, 2015 for a period of seven years.
-The terms of the deferred obligation were amended under the Fourth Amendment.
+As a condition of the Facilities Agreement, the Company entered into an agreement that provided for a monthly payment equal to 6 percent of the Company's share of the gross revenues received from the D6 Block in India, commencing April 1, 2015 for a period of seven years.
+Under the terms of the Fourth Amendment, amounts owing under this obligation are only to be paid after all other obligations under the Facilities Agreement have been fully repaid by Waterfall Distributions.